Random physics

 Thermodynamics is based on the experimental fact that the state of a homogeneous phase (a liquid, gas or solid), is completely determined by a set of few independent quantities.
 Extensive ones, like energy or volume, are additive, if one doubles the size of the system, extensive quantities double, and intensive ones, like temperature or pressure, whose value is constant over the entire system; if one divides a system into two parts, intensive quantities, remain the same in each part.

 The goal of thermodynamics is to account for the exchanges of heat and work a system undergoes when external conditions vary; the total energy balance and the direction of the possible changes are constrained by the laws of energy conservation and entropy increase: the first and second principles, respectively.
-Indeed, an isolated system consisting in two parts, initially at different temperatures, will evolve towards a state with uniform temperature through heat exchange between the two parts, and this evolution is irreversible: no spontaneous macroscopic temperature difference will appear. // The central concept of thermodynamics is entropy \(S\).
-The main problem of thermodynamics, the specification of the state variables of a system at equilibrium, is solved by the entropy postulate:
+Indeed, an isolated system consisting in two parts, initially at different temperatures, will evolve towards a state with uniform temperature through heat exchange between the two parts, and this evolution is irreversible: no spontaneous macroscopic temperature difference will appear.

 The entropy \(S\) is a function of extensive variables \(X\) that reach its maximum value at the state of equilibrium, among all other possible states.
 Entropy is: